 |Case||Kid-safe case included||Kid-safe case included|

 |Ports||USB C, 3.5mm headphone jack||USB C, 3.5mm headphone jack|

 The two tablets differ in three categories: size, resolution, and the amount of expandable storage.
 While these changes mays seem minute, when looked at from a usability standpoint, they make all the difference.

 Amazon Fire HD 10 Kids vs. Fire HD 8 Kids: How do these differences matter?

 You might think that bigger is better — right?
 Well, that depends on the situation.
-The Fire HD 10 Kids has a 10.1-inch display, whereas the Fire HD 8 Kids an 8-inch screen.
+To start with, the Fire HD 10 Kids has a 10.1-inch display, whereas the Fire HD 8 Kids has an 8-inch screen.

 The Fire HD 10 is large and can be great for watching movies or games that come included with the one year of Amazon Kids+ on each of these tablets.
 However, that large screen becomes even larger when considering the bulky kid's case that comes on it.
-While you could take the case off, you likely won't since this is a pricey device you'll often be putting into the hands of your children.
-Unless the child using the Fire HD 10 Kids is older with larger hands, this big tablet could be difficult to manage.
+While you could take the case off, you likely won't since this is a pricey device you'll often be putting into your children's hands.
+This big tablet could be difficult to manage unless the child using the Fire HD 10 Kids is older with larger hands.
 However, keep in mind that this newer version of the tablet has been reduced in size to be slightly more compact and thus might be worth the extra investment.

 This size difference is why the 8-inch model may be more appealing.
 Though the display on the larger model does have a slightly higher resolution (1920x1200), the 1280x800 display on the Fire HD 8 Kids still looks excellent.
 Even with the foam case installed, the size of the tablet stays in the range that most kids should have no trouble using.